marijnh/Eloquent-JavaScript/12_language.md

 {{index "conditional execution", "ternary operator", "?: operator", "conditional operator"}}

 Egg's `if` construct expects exactly three arguments.
 It will evaluate the first, and if the result isn't the value `false`, it will evaluate the second.
 Otherwise, the third gets evaluated.
 This `if` form is more similar to JavaScript's ternary `?:` operator than to JavaScript's `if`.
-It is an expression, not a statement, and it produces a value, namely, the result of the second or third argument.
+It is an expression, not a statement, and it produces a value—namely, the result of the second or third argument.

 {{index Boolean}}